-- Trust my intuition when it comes to projects and clients—if it feels wrong it IS wrong; just say NO.
+- Trust my intuition when it comes to projects and clients.
+If it feels wrong, it is wrong.
+It's okay to say no.

-Sometimes I practice guided journaling, using any one or more of the many journaling books on my shelves.
+Sometimes I practice guided journaling using one or more of the many journaling books on my shelves.

 Sometimes I use my journal to capture a to-do list.

-Sometimes I use colored markers, colored pencils, and journaling stickers.
+Sometimes I use colored markers, colored pencils, and stickers.